 - En route starts when the package is loaded onto a truck that is headed toward the customer, either directly or indirectly.

-- The further away the warehouse is from the customer, the more likely a company will differentiate between ‘shipping’ and ‘en route’, where ‘en route means that the package has at least transferred to local carriers in the customer’s home city and shipping indicates transport in a long-haul trailer or even air flight.
+- The farther away the warehouse is from the customer, the more likely it is that a company will differentiate between shipping and en route, with en route meaning that the package has at least transferred to local carriers in the customer’s home city.
+In this context, shipping indicates transport in a long-haul trailer or even air flight.

 - Nearby companies are more likely to indicate a product is en route immediately after it leaves the store or warehouse.